ticketsonic/ticketsonic-your-ticketing-solution/README.md

 **TicketSonic** is the ticketing engine that integrates with your platform behind the scenes enabling you to become a full featured ticket seller.

-**WooCommerce TicketSonic** is a WooCommerce based plugin for integrating the TicketSonic Engine with any WooCommerce platform.
+This is a WooCommerce based plugin for integrating the TicketSonic Engine with any WooCommerce platform.

 What you get from this plugin?
 * No more redirects to third party ticketing providers